The rotating normal form of braids is regular: Abstract

 \section{Abstract}

 Defined on Birman--Ko--Lee monoids, the rotating normal form has strong connections with the Dehornoy's braid ordering.
 It can be seen as a process for selecting between all the representative words of a Birman--Ko--Lee braid a particular one, called \emph{rotating} word.
-In this paper we construct, for all $n\geq 2$, a finite-state automaton which recognizes rotating words on $n$ strands, proving that the rotating normal form is regular.
-As a consequence we obtain the regularity of a $\sigma$-definite normal form defined on the whole braid group.
+In this paper we construct, for all $n\geq 2$, a finite state automaton which recognizes the rotating words on $n$ strands.
+As a consequence the language of rotating words on $n$ strands is proved to be regular for any $n\geq 2$.